pennlabs/components/README.md

-# components
+# Labs Components
-React components for the Penn Labs platform.
+A collection of re-useable UI components written in React.

 ## Configuration
 1. Run `npm install` to install dependencies.